moonspore/examples/setup.md

 2. Pressed "Send Message" next to "Private Wallet Alice" in the list of connections on Bob's agent
 3. Alice's agent displays an alert that says "Hello Alice this is Bob"

-Both Alice's agent and Bob's agent can successfully exchange basic messages *with each other*re able to.
+Both Alice's agent and Bob's agent can successfully exchange basic messages *with each other*.